 You’re on your way to pick up an Uber Eats order on your bike, weaving through the helter-skelter traffic idling downtown.
 Halfway there, you receive a sudden notification from Instacart for another pickup request.
 In the back of your mind, you realize that – by picking up the Instacart order – you will hit your weekly performance bonus.

 Zipping through shortcuts and back alley streets, you know your way around the city, but you already feel your quads burning.
 This is as fast as you can go!
 Do you risk falling behind your current orders by accepting the new request?
 Or do you forgo the chance to pick up your performance bonus?

 What do you do?

 This is an everyday challenge for bike delivery for food couriers that most people don’t see.
-How much you can make with Uber Eats (or any gig platform for that matter) not only depends on your savviness, but also by the resources you are limited to.
+Gig platforms are one of the best ways to make money delivering.
+However, how much you can make with Uber Eats (or any gig platform for that matter) not only depends on your savviness, but also on the resources you are limited to.